thor0604/Monte-Carlo-Simulation/README.md

 # Monte-Carlo-Simulation
-Estimate of the value of pi using Monte Carlo's method and visualise the evoluation of the process This folder contains two programs: approximate_pi.py and draw.py
+Estimate of the value of pi using Monte Carlo's method and visualise the evolution of the process This folder contains two programs: approximate_pi.py and draw.py

 ## approximate_pi.py